 Individuals interested in joining an NPHC fraternity or sorority should start by learning more about each organization.
 We encourage you to visit the websites for the inter/national organizations (links provided here) as well as attending programs sponsored by each chapter on campus.
 Events are posted on the NPHC Calendar, which you can find by visiting the NPHC website here:www.kentuckynphc.com.
 NPHC organizations take new member classes, also known as lines, through a process called membership intake.
 Membership intake is organized by each chapter independently and at different times during the academic year.
 More information can be found at the NPHC website here.

-Panhellenic organizes a primary recruitment each August for the 14 National Panhellenic Conference sororities.
+Panhellenic organizes a primary recruitment each August for the 15 National Panhellenic Conference sororities.
 Primary recruitment is a mutually selective process that is designed to maximize the number of women joining sororities each year.
 Women participating in recruitment should register in advance and will receive an informational booklet in June that includes information about our chapters, recruitment, and how to register.
-Panhellenic recruitment for 2017 will start on August 12, and more information can be found here.
+Panhellenic recruitment for 2018 will start on August 25th and be broken into two weekends, not to interefere with classes and to optimize K-Week involvement opportunties.
+Recruitment days consist of August 25th, 26th, 31st, and over Labor Day weekend, September 1st, 2nd and 3rd.
+Bid evening will be Tuesday, September 4th.
+More information can be found here.

 Associate member organizations do not participate in formal recruitment, and host recruitment on their own schedule.
 Phi Sigma Rho is an engineering sorority open to women who are majoring in courses that require Calculus and/or Calculus based Physics.
 More information about Phi Sigma Rho can be found here.